meteor/meteor/content/routing.md

 <h3 id="404s">Missing pages</h3>

-If a user types an incorrect URL, chances are you want to show them some kind of amusing not found page.
-There are actually two categories of "not found" pages.
+If a user types an incorrect URL, chances are you want to show them some kind of amusing not-found page.
+There are actually two categories of not-found pages.
 The first is when the URL typed in doesn't match any of your route definitions.
 You can use `FlowRouter.notFound` to handle this:

 ```js
 // the App_notFound template is used for unknown routes and missing lists